serqco/qabstracts/README.md

 - Plots modified?
   Then run `make extract-git-timestamps plotall pdf`.
 - Article accepted/published?
-  Then update article data in Section 2 of the present file.
+  Then update article data in Section 2 of the present file and bring `recommended_abstracts_structure.md` in line with the respective part of the article.
 - Switch between journal version and arXiv version?
   Then set `\ifarxiv` accordingly in `tex/*.Rnw`.